 - Wider policy and ethical questions operate within the commercial context

-You will take our core study modules to give you a firm grounding in the subject as well as legal research and writing skills, along with three commercial law modules (list A), and two contextual modules (list B).
-You will undertake a dissertation in term 3.
+You will take our core study modules to give you a firm grounding in the subject as well as legal research and writing skills, along with three commercial law modules, and two contextual modules.
+You will undertake a dissertation in term three.